compwron/compwron.github.io/_posts/2015-12-10-features-of-features-with-rails.md

 # Assumptions

-- A Tlo can have multiple devices which are under its purview, but they must all be on the same version of the app, i.e. upgrading one android tablet to version 1.1.2 of the app will force all other devices to refuse to work until they too are using exactly version 1.1.2 of the app.
+- A Tlo can have multiple devices which are under its purview, but they must all be on the same version of the app, i.e. upgrading one android tablet (Bob) to version 1.1.2 of the app will force all other devices (Alice, Charles) which are owned by Bob's Tlo to refuse to work until they too are using exactly version 1.1.2 of the app.

 # Regions of code